discord-jda/JDA-Website/docs/using-jda/troubleshooting.md

 !!! tip "Resetting your token"

-    You can reset your token on [your dashboard](https://discord.com/developers/applications).
+    You can reset your token in your [application dashboard](https://discord.com/developers/applications).

 ### Interaction Followup Messages Timed out